Followers

 Col Joseph Spencer

-By October 28 1776, Washington’s forces occupied a crescent-shaped three-mile line between the Bronx River to the east and the Croton River to the west.
-Washington established his headquarters at the Elijah Miller House in North White Plains and chose a defensive position that he fortified with two lines of entrenchments.
-The trenches were dug on raised terrain, their right flank protected by the swamps near the Bronx River, and steep hills further back as a place of retreat.
-Divisions under Israel Putnam, William Heath are placed on the right and left flanks.
+By October 28, 1776, Washington’s forces occupied a crescent-shaped three-mile line stretching from the Bronx River to the east to the Croton River to the west.
+Washington set up his headquarters at the Elijah Miller House in North White Plains and chose a defensive position fortified with two lines of entrenchments.
+The trenches were dug on elevated terrain, with the right flank protected by swamps near the Bronx River and steep hills further back serving as a retreat.
+Divisions under Israel Putnam and William Heath were positioned on the right and left flanks.
 Washington himself held the center.
-Beyond the right flank of this defensive line lay Chatterton Hill, which dominated the ground over which the British would have to advance.
-Curiously, Washington initially had posted only some militia companies under Connecticut Colonel Joseph Spencer to guard this obvious piece of key terrain.
-He would soon have to send more.
+Beyond the right flank of this line was Chatterton Hill, which dominated the ground over which the British would have to advance.
+Interestingly, Washington initially only posted some militia companies under Connecticut Colonel Joseph Spencer to guard this strategic piece of terrain.
+He would soon need to send more troops.

 White Plains